Updated November 22nd, 2021

 Certain things will always make us happy.
 The view from the top of Gasworks Park.
 Walking around Green Lake in late May when the cherry blossoms have just finished blooming.
 No line for the bathroom at Reuben’s.
 And most of all, a big sit-down dinner at Bar Del Corso.

-If you only load up your table with pizza and a round of cocktails, you’ll miss out on the supporting cast of small plates, which are just as outstanding.
+If you only load up your table with pizza and a round of cocktails, you’ll miss out on the supporting cast of small plates.
 The suppli al telefono, filled with tomato-infused arborio rice and mozzarella that stretches like saltwater taffy, is a phenomenal pre-pie snack.
-So is the grilled octopus with white beans and spicy n’duja, or braised pork ragu with parsnip puree.
+So is the grilled octopus with white beans and spicy n’duja, or anything involving their braised pork shoulder.
 Without the pizzas, we’d be content coming here for just a few of these little plates and a glass of wine.
-But being able to have the whole family together, deliciously-charred pies and all, that’s when things really get warm and fuzzy.
+But being able to have the whole family together, deliciously-charred pies and all, is when things really get warm and fuzzy.

-It’s helpful to note that you can’t just barge into Bar Del Corso, sit down, and immediately eat amazing things.
-The restaurant is walk-in-only, so you’re looking at a 30- to 45-minute wait most of the time - clearly we’re not the only ones who are ecstatic about this pizza.
-But for some of the best Italian food you can find in Seattle, all you have to do is wait the same amount of time it takes to watch an episode of Bones (without the commercials).
+You can’t just barge into Bar Del Corso, sit down, and immediately eat amazing things, though.
+You’ll have to make a reservation to do that.
+If you do walk in, you’re looking at a 30- to 45-minute wait most of the time - clearly we’re not the only ones who are ecstatic about this pizza.
+But for some of the best Italian food you can find in Seattle, all you have to do is plan ahead, or wait the same amount of time it takes to watch an episode of Ted Lasso.
 And that should make you very happy.

 Quite a few Italian restaurants in town serve a version of these crispy fried risotto balls stuffed with fresh mozzarella.
-But make no mistake - Bar Del Corso’s are the best.
-The crunchy shells lock in the tomato-y and al dente arborio rice, the melted cheese is perfectly molten, and the price is right at $7 for three of them.
+But make no mistake: Bar Del Corso’s are the best.
+The crunchy shells lock in the tomato-y and al dente arborio rice, the melted cheese is perfectly molten, and the price is right at $8 for three of them.

 Having three different bitter greens together on one plate sounds like a recipe for disaster, but they really work in this salad.
 A soft-cooked egg and garlicky anchovy dressing tone down the bitterness while shaved parmesan adds some salt.
 If you’re into caesars, you’ll like this a lot.